pyj-pd/mc-crafting/README.md

 After you extracted the `.jar` file, open the extracted folder.
 Find `data` folder inside it.
 You will find two folders: `data/recipes` and `data/tags`.
 Copy these into the project folder.
 The directory is `data`.
 Program will do anything else for you then.

+### Changing version

+For adding recipes, follow the above instruction.

+You should change version yourself on 2 files.
+One is `value/data.ts`, the other is `utils/converter.ts`.

+- Change `MINECRAFT_VERSION` value on `value/data.ts`.
+- Change `import textures from 'minecraft-textures/dist/textures/(version here)` line

 ## To-do

 - [x] Add testing